Skip to main content

 • s3://tecton.ai.public/install_scripts/install_python_libraries_from_pypi.sh

-• any additional libraries needed for your development environment
+• Any additional python libraries needed for your development environment.

 • (Optional) If using Kafka, copy the Kafka credentials from S3.